I know this is going to seem a strange choice as a classic

 but as I raced through book two, my mind kept changing the words to Bombay Mix,

-I have no idea why, although I did think the phrase was overused!
+I have no idea why, although I think it's possibly due to the overuse of the phrase!

 Owen Quine is a novelist who wrote the novel Bombyx Mori, a